MahadiAlif/CubeSat_code/README.md

 # RaspberryPi
-Image detectioon and processing using raspberry Pi zero 2 w using as input the magnetic field values
+Image detection and processing using raspberry Pi zero 2 w using as input the magnetic field values